yxlao/TensoIR/README.md

-# TensoIR Experiments for "ERROR: Evaluation of Reconstruction and Rendering for Object Relighting"
+# TensoIR Experiments for "Objects with Lighting: A Real-World Dataset for Evaluating Reconstruction and Rendering for Object Relighting"

 ## Dataset